h2oai/steam/docs/CLIAppendix.md

 **Example**

-The following example creates a new user with a username of "minky" and a password of "m1n5kypassword".
+The following example creates a new user with a username of "minsky" and a password of "m1n5kypassword".

 	./steam create identity minsky m1n5kypassword
 	Created user minsky ID: 2